 Partnerships and Limited Partnerships

-In Illinois, if two or more people go into business together without forming a separate legal entity (such as a corporation or LLC), they are presumed to have formed a partnership.
+In Illinois, if two or more people go into business together without forming a separate legal entity (such as a corporation or a limited liability corporation – LLC, for short), they are presumed to have formed a partnership.
 A general partnership is a default business structure, and it may or may not be what best suits your best interests.
 General partnerships are easy to establish, and offer great flexibility.
 However, general partnerships offer no asset or liability protection whatsoever for the partners.
 As such, if the business’ assets are not enough to cover the business’ debts, the creditors may pursue the partners’ personal assets.
-In contrast, other business structures, such as corporations, limited liability companies (LLC’s), or limited liability partnerships (LLP’s), shield their owners’ personal assets from the reach of business creditors.
+In contrast, other business structures, such as corporations , limited liability companies (LLC’s), or limited liability partnerships (LLP’s), shield their owners’ personal assets from the reach of business creditors.

 Limited partnerships can provide some shield from liability, while maintaining the lack of formality and the flexibility that are the hallmarks of most partnerships.
 They can be useful where one partner simply wants to be an investor with no management authority or responsibility (i.e. a silent partner).

 Almost nobody goes into business with a pessimistic attitude about what the future holds.
 But what happens if a business partner dies, files bankruptcy, gets divorced, or simply doesn’t perform as anticipated?
 In the absence of clear and complete agreements between co-owners, Illinois laws impose some basic, default provisions about how a business’ profits and losses must be allocated, etc. However, effective written business agreements can go a long way toward keeping owners in charge of their own business.